 Ms. Bianca Ray is a native of Huntsville Alabama.
 She began her journey into ABA with her practicum with Glenwood developmental services during her graduate studies at Alabama A&M University.
 After attaining a Master's of Science degree in Counseling Psychology, Ms. Bianca realized that she had a special place in her art for working with both children and adults who have ASD.

 She has became a RBT in 2016, and has discovered new and creative ways to tie her love of art and counseling into NET with each passing day.
 She loves to sing, dance, and paint with our kiddos everyday.
 She also takes a special interest in developing social skills and playing to an individual's specific strengths to help them succeed in all areas.
 Ms. Bianca hopes to further her learning in the field of ABA, and views each day as an opportunity for growth.

 Ms. Nina Sallis was born and raised in Huntsville, Alabama.
 In 2010, she moved to Mobile, Alabama to attend classes at the University of South Alabama.
 In 2015, Nina transferred back to the University of Alabama in Huntsville.
 In 2016, she received her BA in psychology.
 Nina was introduced to the field of ABA in 2016 and fell in love right away.
 She quickly started gaining experience in clinic, home, and community settings.
 That same year Nina started pursuing classes in ABA at Ball State University Online.
 In 2017, Nina graduated with a MA in Applied Behavior Analysis with a concentration in Autism Spectrum Disorders.
 Nina has held an RBT certification for 2 years and plans on becoming a BCBA in the near future.
 Nina is passionate about working with children.
 She believes that children are truly our future and should be our number one priority.
 She wants to help every child she can to reach their full potential.

-HOlly burrow (Registered Behavior Technician)
+ViCToria owen (Registered Behavior Technician)